wrye-bash/CBash/docs/BUILD.MANUAL.md

+**DISCLAIMER**: For Windows, this method is discouraged at the moment, and the explanation is probably outdated but won't be corrected/ammended.

+It will probably will become MORE outdated as the CBash build process gets more complicated.
+In fact, this method won't work for generating the Python bindings in the future, as the `pybind11` integration depends on CMake scripts to work and there will be no plans to change that, at least at the present.

 # Building CBash "Manually"

 These instructions are for building CBash on Windows by manually creating a Microsoft Visual Studio solution.
 The instructions were written using MSVC 2013, so slight changes may be required if you are using a different version.